TheDataDudeDE/mlops-zoomcamp/cohorts/2024/04-deployment/homework.md

 What's the first hash for the Scikit-Learn dependency?

+Answer: "sha256:057b991ac64b3e75c9c04b5f9395eaf19a6179244c089afdebaad98264bff37c"

 ## Q5.
 Parametrize the script

 Let's now make the script configurable via CLI.
 We'll create two
 parameters: year and month.

 Run the script for April 2023.

 What's the mean predicted duration?

-* 7.29
+- 7.29
-* 14.29
+- 14.29 <-- Correct Answer
-* 21.29
+- 21.29
-* 28.29
+- 28.29

 Hint: just add a print statement to your script.

 ## Q6.
 Docker container

 Finally, we'll package the script in the docker container.
 For that, you'll need to use a base image that we prepared.

 This is what the content of this image is:

 ```
 FROM python:3.10.13-slim